We love writing about where to live in Nashville – it’s an easy topic because each area is unique and they all have their own amenities.

 Williamson County has an exquisite public school system and three high schools in the school system were ranked in Newsweek magazine’s list of the top 1,000 public schools in the United States.

-Enjoy the video about Williamson County below, or click here to see all The Lipman Group Sotheby’s International Realty videos.
+Enjoy the video about Williamson County below, or click here to see all videos from RE/MAX Homes and Estates.